Create with a named template (env_name, template_name, repo_url, odoo_image)

 # List addon files

-oduflow call exec_in_environment feature-login "ls /mnt/extra-addons"
+oduflow call run_odoo_command feature-login "ls /mnt/extra-addons"

 # Check Python version

-oduflow call exec_in_environment feature-login "python3 --version"
+oduflow call run_odoo_command feature-login "python3 --version"

 # Run a Python script